Poetry | $15 ($14 direct from UDP)

 NEWS AND REVIEWS

-Maged Zaher is the author of the full-length book of poetry, Portrait of the Poet As an Engineer, published by Pressed Wafer in 2009.
+Maged Zaher is the author of Thank You for the Window Office (Ugly Duckling Presse, 2012), The Revolution Happened and You Didn't Call Me (Tinfish Press, 2012) and Portrait of the Poet As an Engineer (Pressed Wafer, 2009).
 His collaborative work with the Australian poet Pam Brown, Farout Library Software, was published by Tinfish Press in 2007.
-His translations of contemporary Egyptian poetry have appeared in Jacket magazine and Banipal.
-He has performed his work at Subtext, Bumbershoot, the Kootenay School of Writing, St. Marks Project, Evergreen State College, and American University in Cairo, among other places.
+His translations of contemporary Egyptian poetry have appeared in Jacket, Banipal, and Denver Quarterly.
+His poems have appeared in 6X6, among other journals.
+He has performed his work at Subtext, Bumbershoot, Chapterhouse, the Kootenay School of Writing, St. Marks Project, Evergreen State College, and The American University in Cairo.